How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 • Dealer B sells to You.

-• The Error: Dealer A assigns the MCO directly to You, skipping Dealer B. Or, the chain of assignments on the back is incomplete.
+• The error: Dealer A assigns the MCO directly to you, skipping Dealer B. Or the chain of assignments on the back is incomplete.

 ↑ Back to contents